What should students know if their course requires an iClicker?

 iClicker Use in Engineering Courses

-iClicker remote devices are available through the U-M Computer Showcase.
+iClicker remote devices are available through the U-M Tech Shop.
 Their website contains a full list of locations, dates, times, and accepted payment methods.
 The Tech Shop will also buy-back iClicker devices that are working and in good condition.
 Contact the Contact the Tech Shop for more information.

 CAEN does NOT recommend purchasing web-clicker subscriptions.
 Although using a web-clicker may seem more convenient to you than using a separate iClicker device, there are a few important issues to consider:

 - Instructors are NOT obligated in any way to enable the use of web-clicker subscriptions.